Pylons/pyramid/docs/designdefense.rst

 Problems
 ++++++++

-The API that is commonly used to access data in a ZCA "component registry" is not particularly pretty or intuitive, and sometimes it's just plain obtuse.
+The "global" API that is commonly used to access data in a ZCA "component registry" is not particularly pretty or intuitive, and sometimes it's just plain obtuse.
 Likewise, the conceptual load on a casual source code reader of code that uses the component architecture is somewhat high.
 Consider a ZCA neophyte reading the code that performs a typical "unnamed utility" lookup:

 .. code-block:: python
    :linenos: